caneignacio/tomorrowstore/README.md

 - [store.csv](files/store.csv): Information about all stores.

 As a first step, an initial exploration was performed in SQL Server for each of the files.
-The queries can be found in the respective “initial-exploration” SQL files (one for each dataset) inside (this folder)[files/SQLfiles].
+The queries can be found in the respective SQL files inside [this folder](files/SQLfiles).
 Then, more detailed aspects were checked directly on PowerQuery, after loading the datasets.

 The steps taken and main results can be summed up as follows: